oicleevan/collatz/README.md

 # collatz
-A calculator for the collatz conjecture, in various!
+A calculator for the collatz conjecture, in various languages!

+## purpose

+A learning method and exercise, to help understand and demonstrate the differences between and functionality of a variety of languages, and an opportunity to collaborate.

 ## submitting